CaterinaBi/udacity-image-classifier/README.md

 ![This is an image taken from the Udacity website](images/header.png)

-Image classifier I'm working on as part of the 'AI programming in Python' nanodegree at Udacity.
+Image classifier that I'm working on as part of the 'AI programming in Python' nanodegree at Udacity.